open-edge-insights/video-ingestion/README.md

         $ ln -sf VideoIngestion/.dockerignore ../.dockerignore
         $ docker-compose up --build ia_video_ingestion
         ```
-    2. Update EIS VideoIngestion keys(ingestor and filter) in `etcd` using UI's
+    2. Update EIS VideoIngestion config key value in `etcd` using UI's
        like `EtcdKeeper` or programmatically and see if it picks it up
        automatically without any container restarts.
-The important keys here
-       would be `ingestor_name` and `filter_name` which would allow one to
-       choose the available ingestor and filter configs.
-So whenever the values
-       of above keys or the values of the ones that are pointed by them change, the
-       VI pipeline restarts automatically.
-       Eg: <br>

-       **Sample Etcd config:**
-       ```
-       "/../ingestor_name" : "pcb_video_file_ingestor"
-       "/../pcb_video_file_ingestor": {...}
-       ```